stateful/vscode-runme/README-platform.md

 ### Features

-- **Runnable Engineering Docs**: Launch Markdown files from GitHub as runnable DevOps Notebooks, saving sessions to the Stateful platform.
+- **Runnable Engineering Docs**: Launch Markdown files from GitHub as runnable DevOps Notebooks, saving sessions to the Stateful cloud.
 - **Easy Discovery**: Quickly locate and launch DevOps Notebooks from your GitHub organization with one click to open in VS Code, clone the repo, and start running.
 - **History and Metadata**: Automatically save commands, metadata, outputs, and history to Stateful.
 Search your history, see diffs, share, and troubleshoot processes.
 - **Slack Integration**: Easily escalate or share DevOps Notebooks and commands on Slack for team troubleshooting and discussion.